plumier/plumier/docs/tutorials/basic-sql/03-Create-Migration.md

 id: create-migration
 title: Create DB Migration
 ---

+> **Info**
+> This is the third part of 10 steps tutorial on creating basic SQL restful API.
+Check navigation to navigate to other steps.

 Database migration is a good solution to version control our database schema, its a part of continuous delivery to help deployment run smoothly.

 In this section We will use MySQL database and connect to database using [Knex.js](https://knexjs.org/) migration tools.